fwbrasil/smirror/README.md

 LIMITATIONS
 ===========

-SMirror usage is not thread safe, since it uses the Scala Reflection that is also not thread safe.
+SMirror usage is not thread-safe, since it uses the Scala Reflection that is also not thread-safe.
 The API is a subset of the standard reflection, but is possible to access the symbols and mirrors to use the underlying reflection.

 BINARIES
 ========